nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Check validity of the data input**

-1. If the command is recognised as the add command, `DoctorAppointmentParser.parse()` calls `MainChecker.checkNumInput()` and `DoctorAppointmentChecker.checkValidDataForAdd()` to ensure data entered is valid.
+1. If the command recognised is the add command, `DoctorAppointmentParser.parse()` calls `MainChecker.checkNumInput()` and `DoctorAppointmentChecker.checkValidDataForAdd()` to ensure data entered is valid.
 2. `checkValidDataForAdd()` will call the following function in sequence:

 	- isValidDocID()